In the Mid 70’s growing up in Germany, before Walkmann, most kids i knew played music with mail order mono Tape Player,

 The Cartridge i enjoyed most was fragile Ortofon 540.

 I was playing around with a Crown K2 P.A.
 Amp, It was very good but the look was just like bringing the Work to Home.

 A set double 6” Mission floor stand Speakers were best Value in store and a Massive early 90”s Dennon I think that was the model PMA-1315R Stereo Amp with Digital input from Ebay Germany .

 Great system, so good in fact that as we had visit of Friends, I was offered a swap of the Speakers and Amp for a bare Musical Fidelity 270 power amp.
 It was the older model, not the one in the picture.

 Now this is was a monster.
-High Current using 100w at stand by leaving the immersion on when leaving the House got another additional worry.
+Class a using 100w at stand by leaving the immersion on when leaving the House got another additional worry.

 It was brown, no sound, and not much hope, just in the work shop for having a look.
 I started Cleaning and gave up, so thinner came out and the finish was actually bright silver the writing did not wash of.
 The power amp cleaned inside ahem.. with Carburetor cleaner, started making noise again.